neohugo/neohugo/docs/content/en/templates/introduction.md

 ### Pipes

-Within a template action you may [pipe] a value to a function or method.
+Within a template action you may [pipe](g) a value to a function or method.
 The piped value becomes the final argument to the function or method.
 For example, these are equivalent:

-[pipe]: /getting-started/glossary/#pipeline

 ```go-html-template
 {{ strings.ToLower "Hugo" }} → hugo